carpentries/instructor-training/_episodes/08-motivation.md

 ![A stylized graph with y-axis labeled "usefulness once mastered" and and x-axis labeled "mean time to master".
 The upper left quadrant says "teach this first" and the lower right quadrant says "don't bother".](../fig/what-to-teach.png)

-Another way to think about the graph shown above is "authentic tasks."
-An authentic task is exactly what it sounds like -- a real task performed by someone doing their work.
+Another way to think about the graph shown above is **authentic tasks** -- real tasks performed by someone doing their work.
 If you can identify authentic tasks from your own work that could be useful to others, these examples will be highly motivating.

 > ## Authentic Tasks: Think, Pair, Share
 >